Cpymadtools

 The functions below are betatron coupling utilities for the LHC.

 Runs a TWISS on the currently active sequence for all LHC BPMs.
-The coupling RDTs are also computed through a CMatrix approach via optics_functions.coupling.coupling_via_cmatrix.
+The coupling RDTs are also computed through a CMatrix approach via a call to optics_functions.coupling.coupling_via_cmatrix.

 Example